mattsherwood87/CoNNECT/docs/source/broad_analysis_tools/connect_dcm2nii.rst

 ==========================

-This function converts DICOM images searches a Project's searchSourceData MySQL table (`credentials.json file <https://connect-tutorial.readthedocs.io/en/latest/support_tools/index.html#read-credentials-py>`_) for DICOM images contained in the sourcedata directory.
+This function converts DICOM images in a Project's `searchSourceTable <https://connect-tutorial.readthedocs.io/en/latest/support_tools/index.html#read-credentials-py>`_ MySQL table for DICOM images contained in the sourcedata directory.
 These DICOM images are then converted to NIfTI images via dcm2niix and stored within the same sourcedata directory.

 .. seealso::